-If you don’t have traditional qualifications or can’t meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the BSc Psychology Extended Degree.
+If you don’t have traditional qualifications or can’t meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the our Psychology (including foundation year) BSc (Hons) degree.

 If you have relevant qualifications it may be possible to enter this course at an advanced stage rather than beginning in the first year.
 Please note, advanced entry is only available for September start.
 See our information for students applying for advanced entry.

 Specific qualifications that may make you eligible for advanced entry to this course include a relevant foundation degree, HND or equivalent.